Young Man in America: Themes

 Although the album does not tell a specific story like her previous album Hadestown, Mitchell has stated that the album was "influenced by the recession", and that many of the lyrics allude to the loss of certainty and the old ways in modern-day America: "There's a feeling that the American is something of an orphan, that we can't trust we're going to be taken care of".
 Many of the tracks tell stories related to children and parenting, and Mitchell told Uncut magazine that she was conscious of having reached the age of 30 without yet becoming a parent.

 The track "Shepherd" was based on a short story written by her father Don, who was a novelist before he became a university professor.
-The album's front cover features a photograph of him at the age of 30, the same age as daughter Anaïs when she made the album.
+The album's front cover features a photograph of him at the age of 30, the same age as his daughter Anaïs when she made the album.